mandelbro/blueprintjs/readme.md

 important methods: init, build, and theme

 ## init
+The init method gives your view controller a public facing method to initialize a view controller.
+It enhances this process with the following features:
-   parses any JSON from the first element with the class .json, this allows you to import a hashmap of data from the server.
+- Parses JSON from the first element with the class .json into a property viewController.data
-   The init function invokes the build method
+- The init function invokes the build method, which allows you to register elements, specify templates, and setup event listeners

 ## build
-   Setup up two important objects, elements and templates, which are used to manage dynamic content in the theme method
+The build method gets called automatically when the viewController is initialized and is the ideal place for:

+- registering elements of the module
+- specifying re-usable templates (accessible later with theme)
+- and building out your event listeners.

 ## theme
-   A theming engine invoked in by custom view controller modules to include html content
+What view controller would be complete without an easy way of adding dynamically created content to the DOM?
+The theme function makes use of a flexible templating engine that allows you to use any kind of theming model you want, from MustacheJS to simple functions that return jQuery elements.

+The secret weapon of the theme function is that it makes available a preprocessing layer, which allows you keep controller code out of your view functions, and basically organize the shit out of your templates.